dipy/dipy/doc/installation.rst

 --------------------

-For windows you can use pythonxy_ This is quite a big package but will install many other tools too useful for your scientific endeavors.
+For windows you can use pythonxy_ This is quite a big package but will install many other tools too very useful for your scientific endeavors.

 After that you need to download dipy and install it using ::